BBC-Data-Unit/Music_Venues_2/README.md

 ## How was the report used?

-The story featured on the UK and England BBC homepages, as well as radio bulletins on 6Music and 5Live.

-It was also used by a number of partners, including:
+The BBC Shared Data Unit makes data journalism available to the wider news industry as part of the BBC Local News Partnership.
+Stories produced by our partners included:

 * Glasgow Live: [Music venues fight for survival as £36,000 raised for struggling gig spots in Scotland](https://www.glasgowlive.co.uk/news/glasgow-news/music-venues-fight-survival-36000-19043338) *3 October 2020*
 * Teeside Live: [Venues desperately fighting to keep grassroots live music alive on an eighth of their normal income](https://www.gazettelive.co.uk/news/teesside-news/venues-desperately-fighting-keep-grassroots-19047748) *5 October 2020*

+The story also featured on the UK and England BBC homepages, as well as radio bulletins on 6Music and 5Live.

 ## Related repos